surniaulula/wpsso-rrssb/readme.txt

 * *Developer Notes*
 	* Updated the SucomNotice method calls for WPSSO v3.35.0-1.

-**Version 1.3.23-1 (2016/08/18)**

-Official announcement: N/A

-* *New Features*
-	* Added a new "Shorten HTML A HREF Link" option in the Pinterest button settings (prevents a possible conflict with JavaScript from Pinterest).
-* *Improvements*
-	* Removed the "Shorten URLs with" duplicate option from Twitter settings (see the Advanced settings page for shortening options).
-* *Bugfixes*
-	* None
-* *Developer Notes*
-	* Added a new `WpssoRrssbSharing::shorten_html_href()` static method.
-	* Moved the `get_sharing_url()` call from the social website modules into the main WpssoRrssbSharing loop.

 == Upgrade Notice ==

 = 1.3.24-1 =

 (2016/09/10) Updated the SucomNotice method calls for WPSSO v3.35.0-1.

-= 1.3.23-1 =

-(2016/08/18) Added a new "Shorten HTML A HREF Link" option in the Pinterest button settings.
-Removed the "Shorten URLs with" duplicate option from Twitter settings.